MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-arc.md

 ## Error: _Connection to Azure failed.
 Please run 'Set-AksHciRegistration' and try again_

 This error means that your login credentials to Azure have expired.
 Use [Set-AksHciRegistration](./reference/ps/set-akshciregistration.md) to log in to Azure before running the [Enable-AksHciArcConnection](./reference/ps/enable-akshciarcconnection.md) command again.
 When rerunning `Set-AksHciRegistration`, make sure you use the same subscription and resource group details you used when you first registered the AKS host to Azure for billing.
-Note that if you rerun the command with a different subscription or resource group, they will not be registered.
+If you rerun the command with a different subscription or resource group, they will not be registered.
 Once the subscription and resource group are set in `Set-AksHciRegistration`, they cannot be changed without uninstalling AKS on Azure Stack HCI.

 ## Error: _System.Management.Automation.RemoteException Starting onboarding process Cluster "azure-arc-onboarding" set..._